sashadev-sky/Python-for-Networking/README.md

 ### TCP vs. HTTP

->TCP is to HTTP as gasoline is to cars.
+> TCP is to HTTP as gasoline is to cars.
+The **HTTP protocol** uses sockets at a low level to establish a client-server connection.

 Ex. while i'm on stackoverflow in my browser and run `$ netstat`: